Richard Chapman KC

 Chambers and Partners (2019) - Chancery (New Silks)

-• "An elegant advocate who is very well up on the relevant law and presents well."
-"He's a very calm presence in court, and he's got a good analytical mind."
+• 'An elegant advocate who is very well up on the relevant law and presents well.'

 Recent work: Represented the claimant, a firm of solicitors, against an insurance company in respect of financial guarantee insurance policies.